Leonard of Noblac: Traditional biography

-According to legend, prisoners who invoked Leonard from their cells saw their chains break before their eyes.
-Many came to him afterwards, bringing their heavy chains and irons to offer them in homage.
-A considerable number remained with him, and he often gave them part of his vast forest to clear and make ready for the labours of the fields, that they might have the means to live an honest life.
+Leonard secured the release of a number of prisoners, for whom he has become a patron saint, then, declining the offer of a bishopric— a prerogative of Merovingian nobles— he entered the monastery at Micy near Orléans.

 Diffusion of cult

-Although there is no previous mention of Leonard either in literature, liturgy or in church dedications, in the 12th century his cult rapidly spread, at first through Frankish lands, following the release of Bohemond I of Antioch in 1103 from a Danishmend prison, which he atttributed to the intercession of St. Leonard.
+Although there is no previous mention of Leonard either in literature, liturgy or in church dedications, in the 12th century his cult rapidly spread, at first through Frankish lands, following the release of Bohemond I of Antioch in 1103 from a Danishmend prison, which he attributed to the intercession of St. Leonard.
 Bohemond, a charismatic leader of the First Crusade, subsequently visited the Abbey of Noblac, where he made an offering in gratitude for his release.
 Bishop Walram of Naumburg, who was present during Bohemond's visit, wrote up a new life of Leonard, including posthumous miracles like Bohemond's.
 Bohemond's example inspired many similar gifts, enabling the construction of the Romanesque church and its prominent landmark belltower.
 About the same time Noblac was becoming a stage on the pilgrimage route that led to Santiago de Compostela.
-Leonard's cult spread through all of Western Europe: in England, with its cultural connections to the region, no fewer than 177 churches are dedicated to him.
-Leonard was venerated in Scotland, England, the Low Countries, Spain, Italy, Switzerland, Germany, particularly in Bavaria, and also in Bohemia, Poland, and elsewhere.
-Pilgrims and patronage flowed to Saint-Leonard de Noblac.

 Leonard or Lienard became one of the most venerated saints of the late Middle Ages.
 His intercession was credited with miracles for the release of prisoners, women in labour and the diseases of cattle.
 His feast day is 6 November, when he is honoured with a festival at Bad Tölz, Bavaria.
 He is honoured by the parish of Kirkop, Malta, on the third Sunday of every August.